-Dyslexia means many different things to many different people.
-The usual definition of dyslexia involves difficulty reading and recalling sounds, letters and words.
-It is characterized by a neurological dysfunction in the left side of the brain to various degrees.
+Dyslexia means many different things to different people.
+The usual definition of dyslexia involves difficulty pronouncing, reading, and recalling sounds, letters and words, often leading to difficulties in comprehension.
+It seems to be characterized by a neurological dysfunction in the left side of the brain to various degrees.

 Development of fluent word analysis skills is necessary, whether the approach is phonetic, linguistic, or multi-sensory.

 Dyslexics can and do learn to read.
 Whether they overcome their disability or just find ways to compensate is still debated.
 Here are some points to remember about how to remediate dyslexia.
 (See also Helping the Troubled Reader.)